 Her In-depth Inquiry Process helps you discover new ways of working with old problems.
 She works to quickly and radically deepen your understanding of yourself and others, empowering you to develop the critical self-awareness needed to live a more fulfilling life.
 Learn more about Katherine's approach to coaching.

-Katherine has diverse areas of expertise, including but not limited to Enneagram, Tritype®, Instinctual Subtypes, Micro Expressions, NLP, Core Energetics, Dream Analysis, Body Language, Lexicon Use, Speech Patterns, Talk Style, Pacing, Reasoning Styles, MBTI, Empathy Styles, Childhood Development, ADHD, Age Appropriateness, Learning Styles, Trauma, Conflict Management, Career Guidance, Executive Coaching, Team Building, and more.
+Katherine has many areas of expertise she uses in her work as an Enneagram teacher, author, and coach.
+In addition to her work with the Enneagram, she also uses her knowledge of multiple systems, including the 27 Tritype® Archetypes, the 27 Instinctual Subtypes, the 4 Instinctual Stacking Patterns, the Identifications, Micro Expressions, Body Language, Behavior Analysis, NLP, Core Energetics, Dream Analysis, Visual Archetypes, Lexicon Use, Speech Patterns, Talk Style, Pacing, Reasoning Styles, MBTI®, Empathy Styles, Childhood Development, ADHD, Age Appropriateness, Trauma, Learning Styles, Conflict Management, Career Guidance, Executive Coaching, and Team Building.

 Tritype® Transformation through Insight